ⓘ We are reader-supported and may earn a small commission at no additional cost to you if a purchase is made through one of our links.

 Lightweight and sleek design.” – Gummibear82

-Philips Air Humidifier Series 1000 is the little brother to the Series 2000 we looked at previously., But don’t let you trick you into thinking this isn’t worth your consideration, because, for the low cost, you’ll struggle to find a better humidifier.
+Philips Air Humidifier Series 1000 is the little brother to the Series 2000 we looked at previously., But don’t let it trick you into thinking this isn’t worth your consideration, because, for the low cost, you’ll struggle to find a better humidifier.

 The NanoCloud technology employed by Philips makes meaningful improvements to the air quality and how the moisture particles are formed.
 It is a three0stage approach that starts with an absorbent filter that removes large impurities like hair and dirt.
 Stage 2 evaporates moisture in a way the water particles are smaller than other humidifiers, which helps reduce bacterial transmissibility.
 Finally, the moistened air is then dispersed in a circular fashion from the top of the unit to ensure more consistent coverage.